-Plants will grow away well in the spring, and you can expect a crop in a couple of years.
+Bare-root (or field-grown) gooseberries are supplied over winter when plants are dormant.
+They will grow away well in the spring, and will crop after a couple of years.

 Place the plant into prepared soil to the same depth as it was in the nursery – you should be able to spot a ‘tide mark’.
 Incorporate some bonemeal fertiliser or well-rotted manure into the planting hole.